Uncontacted peoples: Brazil

 Until the 1970s, Brazil attempted unsuccessfully to move anyone on lands that could be commercially cultivated.
-Then, in 1987, it set up the Department of Isolated Indians inside FUNAI, facilitating the work of Sydney Possuelo and José Carlos Meirelles, and declared the Vale do Javari perpetually sealed off, encompassing an area of 85,444 km2.
-In 2007, FUNAI reported the presence of 67 uncontacted indigenous peoples in Brazil, up from 40 in 2005.
+In 1987, it set up the Department of Isolated Indians inside FUNAI, facilitating the work of Sydney Possuelo and José Carlos Meirelles, and declared the Vale do Javari perpetually sealed off, encompassing an area of 85,444 km2.
+In 2007, FUNAI reported the presence of 67 uncontacted Indigenous peoples in Brazil, up from 40 in 2005.

 The Awá are people living in the eastern Amazon rainforest.
 There are approximately 350 members, and 100 of them have no contact with the outside world.
-They are considered highly endangered because of conflicts with logging interests in their territory.
+Their tribe is at risk because of conflicts with logging interests in their territory.

 The Kawahiva live in the north of Mato Grosso.
 They are constantly on the move and have little contact with outsiders.
 Thus, they are known primarily from physical evidence they have left behind: arrows, baskets, hammocks, and communal houses.
+In 2013, the government released video of the Kawahiva filmed in 2011, generating headlines around the world.
+In 2024, after years of campaigning, Brazil’s Supreme Court ordered FUNAI, the Brazilian government’s Indigenous affairs department to present a timetable for demarcation of the Kawahiva do Rio Pardo territory, and in March 2025, FUNAI confirmed that the demarcation will happen by the end of 2025.

 The Korubu live in the lower Vale do Javari in the western Amazon Basin.

+The Flecheiros (the "arrow people") are another people living in the Vale do Javari.

 Other tribes may include the Uru-Eu-Wau-Wau, and the Himarimã.
 There may be uncontacted peoples in Uru-Eu-Uaw-Uaw Indigenous Territory and Kampa Indigenous Territory and Envira River Isolated Peoples.

 In 2019, some isolated groups of one to two people came to the media's attention.
 Two brothers of the Piripkura tribe had continued to live alone in the jungle but initiated contact with FUNAI after a fire they had kept burning for 18 years went out.
 They were the subsequent focus of the documentary Piripkura.
 Another man colloquially called the "Man of the Hole" lived alone on 8,000 ha where he dug hundreds of holes for farming and trapping.
 He was found dead in his hammock, in a self-made dwelling, in August 2022.

-As of 2021, uncontacted peoples in Brazil are threatened by illegal land grabbers, loggers, and gold miners.
-Additionally, the government of Jair Bolsonaro signalled its intention to develop the Amazon and reduce the size of indigenous reservations.
+Since 2021, uncontacted peoples in Brazil have been threatened by illegal land grabbers, loggers, and gold miners.
+Additionally, the government of Jair Bolsonaro signalled its intention to develop the Amazon and reduce the size of Indigenous reservations.

 Colombia

-With the creation of gigantic tribal reserves and strict patrolling, Colombia is now regarded as one of the countries that offers maximum protection to uncontacted indigenous people.
+With the creation of gigantic tribal reserves and strict patrolling, Colombia is now regarded as one of the countries that offer maximum protection to uncontacted Indigenous people.

 The Nukak people are nomadic hunter-gatherers living between the Guaviare and Inírida rivers in south-east Colombia at the headwaters of the northwest Amazon basin.
-There are groups, including the Carabayo, Yuri and the Passé, in Río Puré National Park.
+There are groups, including the Carabayo, Yuri and Passé, in Río Puré National Park.